Bankstown Central: Future

 Vicinity Centres is planning $2 billion redevelopment of Bankstown Central as part of the 2050 Bankstown vision.
 The redevelopment includes building apartments, office buildings and a hotel over the shopping centre and creating an additional 300,000 square metres of new space.
 The new space will create a new 'Eat Street' with cafes and restaurants, landscaped open space and a new repositioned bus interchange in The Mall.
 The first stage, known as 'Bankstown Exchange', is expected to be delivered from 2025.

 Tenants

-Bankstown Central has 85,840m² of floor space.
+Bankstown Central has 86,306m² of floor space.
 The major retailers include Myer, Big W, Kmart, Woolworths, Uniqlo, JB Hi-Fi, Rebel and Funland.
 Coles opened in late 2022, replacing the space that Supa IGA vacated from.

 Transport

-The Bankstown line offers frequent services to Bankstown station which is a short walk from the centre.
+Bankstown station is a short walk from the centre.
+The T6 Lidcombe & Bankstown Line currently serves the station, as will the Metro North West & Bankstown Line when it opens in 2026.

 Bankstown Central has bus connections to Greater Western Sydney, Inner West, St George, Sutherland Shire, as well as local surrounding suburbs.
 It is served by Transit Systems and U-Go Mobility.
 The majority of its bus services are operated from the bus interchange at the eastern end of The Mall.

-Bankstown Central also has multi-level car parks with 3,174 spaces.
+Bankstown Central also has multi-level car parks with 3,224 spaces.